Monolithic Power Systems

 Monolithic Power Systems, Inc. is an American, publicly traded company headquartered in Kirkland, Washington.
-It operates in more than 15+ locations worldwide.
+It operates in more than 15 locations worldwide.

 Monolithic Power Systems (MPS) provides power circuits for systems found in cloud computing, telecom infrastructures, automotive, industrial applications and consumer applications.

 History

 Monolithic Power Systems, Inc. was founded in 1997 by Michael Hsing, who is the current CEO.
 Prior to the founding of the corporation, Hsing worked as a Senior Silicon Technology Developer at several analog integrated circuit companies.

 The company then diversified into DC/DC products.
 In November 2004, Hsing took the company public with an IPO.
-Since then, the company has grown to incorporate 6 product lines with more than 1,000 products.
+Since then, the company has grown to incorporate 13 product lines with more than 4,000 products.

-In February 2021, the company was added to the S&P 500.
-Monolithic Power Systems recently appointed a female board member.